buckett/canvas-image-resize/README.md

                   Directory to put original images in.
   -r, --resized=<resizedDirectory>
                   Directory to put resized images in.
+  -s, --summary=<summaryFile>
+                  File containing summary CSV report on images and resizing. (use - for stdout)
   -w, --width=<desiredWidth>
                   Desired width of images. (default: 262)
 ```

 Notes